 – reintroduction of certain wildlife species

 – co-management of the T’ur Shur Bien special trust area

 – solid waste management

-In addition, the Department supports the Pueblo’s various Departments and Enterprises primarily through the GIS mapping, water quality program, UST program and addressing various regulatory issues that arise during planning and development of projects.
+In addition, the Department supports the Pueblo’s other Departments and enterprises primarily through water quality sampling and analysis, UST program compliance, and addressing regulatory issues that affect planning and development of projects.